What is a Wisconsin registered agent?

 Can I be my own registered agent in Wisconsin?

-Yes, you can serve as your own registered agent in Wisconsin if you meet the legal requirements.
-You must be at least 18 years old, maintain a physical street address in Wisconsin (not a P.O. box), and be available during normal business hours to receive legal documents.
+Yes, you can serve as your own registered agent in Wisconsin if you meet the legal requirements: you're an adult, you have a physical street address in Wisconsin (not a P.O. box), and you're available during normal business hours to receive legal documents.

-The reality is that most business owners find this becomes a headache quickly.
+Most business owners find the role becomes a burden quickly.
 You're tied to your address during business hours, your personal information becomes public record, and you risk missing critical legal documents if you're traveling or simply step out for lunch.

 Can I use a P.O. box as my registered agent address?